Mild Traumatic Brain Injury – How to find out if you have a Mild TBI and what to do

 - A syndrome is the association or grouping of several clinically recognizable symptoms.

-- Post-Traumatic Concussion Syndrome is where some of the symptoms below are experienced, having been caused by a concussion which occurred in an accident.
+- Post-Traumatic Concussion Syndrome is where some of the symptoms below are experienced, having been caused by a concussion that occurred in an accident.
 This is a mild traumatic brain injury.

 What can cause a mild TBI?

-Inflammation caused by the trauma occurs during the first 48 hours after the accident and can cause damage to the brain, so mild permanent brain damage may not even have been caused at the moment of the accident.
-Additionally, it can take a long time before symptoms are recognized, as discussed below.
+Inflammation caused by the trauma occurs during the first 48 hours after the accident, and the resulting inflammation can cause damage to the brain, so mild permanent brain damage may not even have been caused at the moment of the accident.

 When to diagnose MTBI